Find and fix code smells in C++ with regexes

 Issues with this approach

-The caveat is no matter how hard you try, searching and replacing is not an appropriate tool for refactoring C++ source code.
+Searching and replacing is not an appropriate tool for refactoring C++ source code.
 There are multiple technical issues, that make it impossible to write an error-free search and replace strategy.

 The first is function overload.
 For example, suppose you have void foo(int)